-The proposed infill of the internal spaces will not give rise to any adverse impacts on the streetscape or amenity of neighbouring properties.
-The proposed works are entirely internal to the existing dwelling and fill out areas which were not able to be constructed within the floor area permitted under a CDC.
+The proposed infill of the first floor void space will not give rise to any adverse streetscape impacts or undue adverse amenity impacts for neighbouring properties.
+The proposed works are entirely internal to the existing dwelling and infills an area which was not able to be constructed within the floor area permitted under a CDC.
+There will be no change to the height, form, scale or appearance of the building on the site, nor changes to existing setback patterns.

-As a result of all the above factors and considerations, the proposed internal first floor addition to infill an existing void located at the first floor is considered acceptable with respect to the intent of the objectives of this part.
+As a result of the above factors and considerations, the proposed internal first floor works to infill an existing void is considered acceptable with respect to the intent and the objectives of this part.